Yianni-Mitropoulos/nullword/README.txt

     sudo chmod 755 /usr/local/bin/NullWord

 If you see an Argon2 error, try closing other programs to free up memory.
-If you continue to see errors, you can lower the Argon2 memory settings in the source code.
+If you continue to see errors, NullWord probably isn't a good fit for your system.
+Note that, in principle, you can lower the Argon2 memory settings in the source code - BUT, this is strongly discouraged, because if you lose the custom parameters, you'll be unable to recover your passwords.

 If you enter "logout" as the service name, your salt/pepper credentials will be deleted and you'll be prompted to set them up again next time.